Your Boxing Day walk sorted: seaside strolls and rural routes to blow out the Christmas cobwebs

 Where to park: Druridge Bay Country Park – the first hour is free, up to two hours costs £2 and over two hours costs £4.
 (Postcode: NE61 5BX)

 There’s no better way to blow out the Christmas cobwebs than with a bracing walk along the coast.
 And with pristine sand and drifting dunes, Druridge Bay’s stretch of unspoiled coastline is a gem.

 Where to park: Souter Lighthouse Car Park – park right outside the Lighthouse for one hour for £1, two hours for £2, four hours for £3 or all day for £4.
 National Trust members are free.
 (Postcode: SR6 7NH)

 Enjoy a coastal adventure with your furry friend with lengths of limestone footpaths, coastal bays and beautiful beaches.
 Here you can discover the fascinating history of the area, spot wildlife and enjoy scenic coastal views.
-Whether you want a gentle stroll or something more challenging to tire your dog out, there’s a Coastal Trail to suit everyone.
+Whether you want a gentle stroll or something more challenging, there’s a Coastal Trail to suit everyone.

 3 Front Street, Whitley Bay NE25 8AL

 Where to park: Churchill Car Park – park for free right beside the start of the route on Church Hill Playing Fields (Postcode: NE26 3NT)

 If you’d prefer to avoid getting those paws sandy, follow the Wagon Ways from Churchill Playing Fields through to Seaton Delaval, and you’ll come across a glorious forest and gorse land for your pooch to explore.
 On this seven-mile trek there and back, you’ll take in the captivating views of Seaton Delaval Hall and pass the ruins of Starlight Castle, a while getting your 10k steps in.